leoBitto/DataForge/CONTRIBUTING.md

-# Contributing to DjangoForge
+# Contributing to DataForge

-Thank you for your interest in contributing to DjangoForge!
+Thank you for your interest in contributing to DataForge!
 Please follow these guidelines to ensure that your contribution can be integrated into the project.

 ## How to Contribute